 College Essay Exchange

-Mentoring high school juniors and seniors to brainstorm, edit, and craft personal statements for college applications.
+Helping high school juniors and seniors to brainstorm, edit, and craft personal statements for college applications.

-FAQ
+Volunteer FAQ

-How do I become a mentor?
+How do I become a volunteer?

-If you are interested in becoming a mentor, please register with our volunteer management system to be added to our cohort of volunteers.
+If you are interested in becoming a volunteer, please register with our volunteer management system to be added to our cohort of volunteers.
 We coordinate with teachers at the beginning of each school semester to confirm dates and times of sessions.
-We reach out to potential and returning volunteers with the final list of mentoring sessions, usually in September for fall sessions, and February for spring sessions.
+We reach out to potential and returning volunteers with the final list of sessions, usually in September for fall sessions, and February for spring sessions.

 How much time is required?